rainerpm/CSAssignmentChecker/README.md

 In manual mode after a student's program submission has been run and either the program was correct or the program was incorrect and the **diff window** has been closed, the Assignment Menu\
 **y/late/2late/n/p [s d a b h i o g e c m f k t ?](r){x}(#) days1:days2**\
 is displayed with the following options (NOTE: Be sure that you are done with the current assignment submission before answering y n m r as this will make program proceed to the next submission)
-* **y** judge the student's program as correct, update the program's status in /demo/scoreboard/, and then **move on** to the next student submission.
+* **y** judge the student's program as correct, update the program's status in the scoreboard, and then **move on** to the next student submission.
 The teacher can choose to ignore inconsequential differences in the output shown in the **diff window** and still count the program correct.
+* **late** same as y above, but submission is marked as being LATE in the scoreboard
-* **l** same as y above, but submission is marked as being LATE
+* **2late** same as y above, but submission is marked as being To LATE in the scoreboard
-* **n** judge the student's program as incorrect, update the program's status in /demo/scoreboard/, and then **move on** to the next student submission.
+* **n** judge the student's program as incorrect, update the program's status in the scoreboard, and then **move on** to the next student submission.
-* **p** judge the student's program as incorrect due to a presentation error (e.g. incorrect spacing,punctuation,capitalization), update the program's status in /demo/scoreboard/, and then **move on** to the next student submission.
+* **p** judge the student's program as incorrect due to a presentation error (e.g. incorrect spacing,punctuation,capitalization), update the program's status in the scoreboard, and then **move on** to the next student submission.
 * **s** show the student's program submission in the IDE.
 * **d** run diff program again
 * **a** run the program again (runs all the checks again, retaining any edits that may have been made in the directory where the student program is run).